ItalyPaleAle/calendar-next-demo/README.md

 > Full instructions in the [documentation](https://docs.microsoft.com/en-us/graph/auth-register-app-v2?utm_source=github&utm_medium=referral&utm_campaign=italypaleale-calendar-next-demo)

 1. Sign in to the Azure Portal at [portal.azure.com](https://portal.azure.com), for example using your GitHub account.
-You **do not need** an Azure subscription for this.
+You do not need an Azure subscription for this.
 2. Search for "Azure Active Directory" (e.g. using the search bar at the top)
 3. In the left blade, under "Manage", look for "App registrations"
 4. Register a new application:
-    - Name: "Next on your calendar", or any value you want
+    - Name: "Next on your calendar"
     - Supported account type: Enable only Work and school accounts (the app doesn't support personal Microsoft accounts at this point)
-    - Redirect URI: Choose "Web", then set `https://ipfs/null` (the CI will automatically update this later on)
+    - Redirect URI: Choose "Web", then set `https://ipfs/null` (we'll add more later, and the CI will update this automatically)
 5. After creating the app, from the information blade copy the value for **Application (client) ID**, which we'll need later.
 6. In the left blade, under "Manage" select "Authentication"
     1. Add a new Redirect UI of type "Web" pointing to `http://localhost:3000`
     2. In the "Implicit grant" section, check both boxes to enable the implicit grant for "Access tokens" and "ID tokens" (both).
 We need to do this because our app is a SPA without a backend server.
     3. Save the changes
-7 .
-In the left blade, under "Manage" select "API permissions"
+7. In the left blade, under "Manage" select "API permissions"
     1. Click on "Add a permission"
     2. Select "Microsoft Graph"
     3. Select "Delegated permissions"